holyjak/static-jsfexpression-validator/README.md

 --------------------------

 ADD TEST FOR v0.9.6 FIXES
-- support imported Spring subconfigx and multiple/... faces configs
+- support imported Spring subconfigx and multiple/... faces configs via a Resource abstraction over files/streams
 -  static-jsfexpression-validator-jsf*.jar: Add integration test verifying JSP parsing -> ... => no missing dependencies etc.
 - make sure all -jsf* modules have correct dependencies on jasper and the *jasper-el it needs to be able to parse JSPs
 - how is it possible we now can get ReferenceSyntaxException: ${notesParsedXml} (not #{}) which we hadn't before?
  Should we always ignore ${}, even for JSF1.2/2.0? (i.e. check deferenced eval. expr. only)
+- why there is mockito-core in  taget/test-webapp-jsf11/WEB-INF/lib ?

 - net.jakubholy.jeeutils.jsfelcheck.expressionfinder.impl.jasper.PageNodeExpressionValidator.isMethodBinding - make names configurable?